visdesignlab/trrack-examples/README.md

-# provenance-examples

-All of the examples can be accessed [here](http://vdl.sci.utah.edu/trrack-examples/)
+# Examples for Using the Trrack Provenance Trackin Library

-This is a collection of examples for the [trrack](https://github.com/visdesignlab/trrack) project.
-Many of the examples also utilize [trrack-vis](https://github.com/visdesignlab/trrack-vis) to visualize the provenance graph produced by trrack.
-Each example is heavily commented around areas that are utilizing trrack, and a brief overview of what can be found in each example is below.
+This is a collection of examples demonstrating how to use the [trrack](https://github.com/visdesignlab/trrack) provenance tracking library.
+Many of the examples also utilize [trrack-vis](https://github.com/visdesignlab/trrack-vis) to visualize the provenance graph produced by Trrack.
+Each examples are heavily commented for the parts of the code relevant to provenance tracking, and a brief overview of what can be found in each example is below.

+A live version of the examples can be accessed [here](http://vdl.sci.utah.edu/trrack-examples/)

+## Basic Javascript Only Examples

+## Typescipt Examples

 ## [simpleExample](http://vdl.sci.utah.edu/trrack-examples/examples/simpleExample)

 - Basic library creation, use of initProvenance.
-- Defining a State for your application
+- Defining a state for your application
 - Setting up observers to track your state
 - Creating and applying actions to edit your state
 - Utilizing the trrack-vis library to visualize your history.